 Two years after the Marsalises had survived Hurricane Katrina by fleeing to the balcony of their church, they were confident they knew why God spared them: to share Jesus with this neighborhood beset with drugs, gunfire and prostitution.

-“It’s going to be a battle, but I think we’re going to win that war,” Charles Marsalis said at the time.
+“It’s going to be a battle, but I think we’re going to win that war,” Charles said.
 “I trust God.”

 In Hollygrove, as in most of New Orleans, evidence of Katrina remained: the boarded-up windows, the lingering debris, the weeds outside homes whose owners had not returned.

-Angela Marsalis said she witnessed this “raggedy” scene and decided the children needed hope.
+Angela said she witnessed this “raggedy” scene and decided the children needed hope.